PDK International: Symbols

 Phi Delta Kappa's coat of arms includes three keystones for the founding institutions; three stars representing child, home, and school; a burning lamb and book representing research; a flaming torch symbolizing service; and an upraised hand with a sword to symbolize leadership.
 Acanthus leaves surround the shield and represent learning.

 Phi Delta Kappa's badge is a monogram of the Greek letters ΦΔΚ on top.
 The fraternity also has a service key.
 Starting in 1915, it has published Phi Delta Kappan, a professional journal for education.

 Governance

 Phi Delta Kappa is governed by an International Board, who are elected by the fraternity's members.
 The fraternity abides by the constitution and bylaws of PDK International.
 The chief executive of PDK International is James F. Lane.

 Chapters

-As of January 2024, Phi Delta Kappa International has 124 chapters.
+As of January 2024, Phi Delta Kappa International had 124 chapters.